Aonishiki Arata: Jūryō promotion

 Aonishiki is the first wrestler raised by former Aminishiki to reach sekitori status since the founding of his stable.
 He is also the second wrestler from Ukraine (after Shishi) to reach this rank, and the fifth fastest promotion since the introduction of the six-tournament system in 1958 after his debut (excluding tsukedashi system).

 At the press conference for jūryō promotions, he admitted to being inspired by his country's results at the 2024 Summer Olympics, adding that he absolutely wanted to avoid showing an embarrassing level of sportsmanship.
 He also commented that, "My master was promoted to jūryō at the age of 21.
 I wanted to make sure I didn't lose to him".
 During his first jūryō tournament, Aonishiki recorded a double digit record.
 Even though he is not a graduate from Kansai University, he was presented with a keshō-mawashi by the university, because he trained there before his professional debut.
+Another keshō-mawashi was presented to him following negotiations between one of his patrons, the president of the Nakamura Keith Haring Collection in Hokuto, Yamanashi.
+The apron features Keith Haring's work "Earth, World", originally created in 1985 during the Cold War, representing a desire for world peace supported by people of different races and nationalities, echoing the war in Ukraine and a desire for world peace.

 During the 2025 January tournament, Aonishiki established himself as one of the leaders of the competition, rivalled also by Shishi, the only other Ukrainian wrestler in professional sumo.
 On Day 12, the two wrestlers faced off in the first match with two Ukrainian wrestlers in the history of the sport, with Shishi emerging victorious from the clash and taking sole leadership of the competition.
 Although Aonishiki failed to win the championship, he solidified his chances of being promoted to makuuchi, sumo's top division, for the March tournament.
 After the tournament, Aonishiki was perceived by the press as the only European wrestler capable of reaching the top of the sport's hierarchy, despite the performances of his elder Shishi.